Mon–Fri 9am–6pm

 What types of commercial property can be funded?

-Our lender panel covers a wide range of commercial property types: retail units and shopping centres, office buildings and business parks, industrial units and warehouses, mixed-use buildings (including those with residential above commercial), licensed premises including pubs and restaurants, and healthcare and care home facilities.
+Our lender panel covers a wide range of commercial property types: retail units and high street shops, office buildings and business parks, industrial units and warehouses, mixed-use buildings (including those with residential above commercial), licensed premises including pubs and restaurants, and healthcare and care home facilities.

 Commercial mortgage FAQs